We’re halfway through 2018, and it’s looking like a great time to invest in a private jet.

 How Many Hours You’re Flying Each Year

-The goal here is to be flying enough hours to tip the financial scales in favor of private jet ownership.
+So while there are many considerations, the financial goal here is to be flying enough hours to tip the checking book in favor of private jet ownership.
 Since this subject can get incredibly complex for any individual buyer, be sure to speak with one of our experts for advice early-on to get your individual calculable tipping point.